Jiaxigu/Jiaxigu.github.io/_posts/2022-12-23-worldcup-xg.md

 ![](https://jiaxi-github-pages-photohost.oss-cn-beijing.aliyuncs.com/pyreneesalpaca/images/2022_FWC_Germany_xG.png){: .center-image}

 Japan was really impressive.
-They had the upper hand not only in scoreline but also in xG against Spain, Germany and Croatia combined.3
+They had the upper hand not only in scoreline but also in xG against Spain, Germany and Croatia combined.

 ![](https://jiaxi-github-pages-photohost.oss-cn-beijing.aliyuncs.com/pyreneesalpaca/images/2022_FWC_Japan_xG.png){: .center-image}

+Onto the quarterfinalists.
 Brazil seemed invincible until thwarted by Croatia.
 And the stats could testify for it.
-Same with England, but to a lesser extent.
+It's the same situation with England, only to a lesser extent.
 These two teams had the winning potential, but there could only be two finalists and one winner.

 ![](https://jiaxi-github-pages-photohost.oss-cn-beijing.aliyuncs.com/pyreneesalpaca/images/2022_FWC_Brazil_xG.png){: .center-image}